ROCm/ROCm.github.io/install.md

 These series of commands will pull all of the open source code associated with the ROCm 1.4 release.

-* OpenCL Runtime and Compiler will be submited to Khronos Group for conformance prior final release.
+* OpenCL Runtime and Compiler will be submitted to the Khronos Groupm, prior to the final release, for conformance testing.